SeroRonin/JhinRoR2/README.md

   * Helped with some shader plugins that allowed me to experiment with VFX

 [^skinSFX]:
-    There is also the option to override which set of SFX to use in the config.
-This does not require a restart.
+    There is also the option to override which set of SFX or VFX to use in the config.
+These do not require a restart, but may cause issues with model FX
 [^itemDisplay]:
     Some items with minimal or lackluster visuals, such as Leeching Seed, are simply hidden.
 I simply could not find extra space to place certain items without non-sensically placing them around the cloak.
 [^altAbility]: